fengshuai0210/fengshuai0210.github.io/research/talk.md

 ### 2024

+37. *Exploring the Impact of Gas Inflows and Outflows on Galaxy Scaling Relations through the Morphology of Velocity Fields*, **Symposium on Galaxy Evolution and Cosmology with the China Space Station Telescope**, 2024.11, Suzhou
 36. *Construction of Galaxy Merging Sequence based on Galaxy Morphology*, **Workshop on AI applications in astronomy**, 2024.07, Dali

 ### 2023